-Modified broad match is one of the 4 keyword match types in Google Ads.
+🚨 IMPORTANT: Modified broad match was a keyword match types in Google Ads.

-As the name implies, it is a slight variation of the broad match type. it is a little more restrictive (and a lot better 😬)
+As the name implies, it was a slight variation of the broad match type. it is a little more restrictive (and a lot better 😬)

 You can easily recognize a modified broad match keyword by the plus sign that’s added in front of the keyword:

-While that plus symbol might seem like a small tweak, it gives you a lot more control over which search terms your ads appear to.
+While that plus symbol might seem like a small tweak, it gave you a lot more control over which search terms your ads appear to.